mnneeltakemail2/testNeel3/neel-client/assets-management/mass-transfer.md

 ![](/_assets/mass_transfer_02.png)

-* **Recipients, Amounts**: Enter the recipient Waves addresses and number of tokens you want to distribute for each address.
+* **Recipients, Amounts**: Enter the recipient Neel addresses and number of tokens you want to distribute for each address.
 * **Note**:You can use up-to 100 addresses per one request.
 * Please use the following syntax: **Address,Amount** For example: **3P9KR33QyXwfTXv8kKtNGZYtgKk3RXSUk36**,**0.12345**
 * **Description**: Optional.
 You can write a message for the recipient in the Attachment field.